Prostate Cancer

 Hormonal therapy

 • Hormonal therapy is used to lower testosterone levels in the body, either by surgically removing the testicles, or by taking drugs that disable the functions of the testicles.
+As a result, prostate cancer shrinks or grow more slowly for a time.

-• Types of hormonal therapy include:
+Types of hormonal therapy include:

 1. Bilateral orchiectomy